How does bamboo grow?

 Bamboo roots are not deep and source most of their nutrient in the first 12 inches of soil.
 Bamboo will not grow in standing water, the soil has to be capable of drainage.
 The root system can deteriorate if submerged for water for weeks.
 Bamboo should not be confused with “Lucky Bamboo” which is technically a lily and can grow in water.

-The more sunlight, the more energy available to photosynthesis and growth.
+The more sunlight received, the more energy available to photosynthesis and growth.
 Most bamboo requires at least 4 hours of filter sunlight or better to have a successful planting.
 There is a smaller group of species with a larger leaf and smaller canes, 20 feet or less, that prefer partially shady growing conditions but this is not the norm for bamboo.

 Bamboo has compounding growth.
 Starting with several bamboo divisions and this will dramatically increase the amount of bamboo you have each year and shorten the time it takes to make a privacy screen or grove.
 However, you can establish a grove of bamboo with just one good division, it will just take longer.